Treason Act 1708: Offences

 These new offences were similar to existing treasons in England, as in England it was already treason to kill judges or to forge the English seal.
 (For treason in English law in 1708 and today, see High treason in the United Kingdom.)

 Since 1708 treason law in Scotland has generally remained the same as in England.
 However while the offence of counterfeiting the Seal of Scotland was removed from English treason law in 1861, it is still treason in Scottish law.
 Also counterfeiting the Great Seal of Great Britain (which was treason under another act) ceased to be treason in England and became a felony in 1861.

 When the Scottish Parliament was established in 1998, treason and misprision of treason were designated as reserved matters, meaning they fall outside its jurisdiction.

 Procedure

 Section 3 of the act required the Scottish courts to try cases of treason and misprision of treason according to English rules of procedure and evidence.
-This rule was repealed in 1945 by section 2(2) of, and the schedule to, the Treason Act 1945 (8 & 9 Geo.
-6. c.
-44).